 Can I Seal Asbestos Black Mastic?

-Today, property owners are fortunate because they can safely seal asbestos black mastic using non-toxic sealing / priming products like PerfectPrimer.
+Today, property owners are fortunate because they can safely seal asbestos floor tile that includes black mastic using non-toxic sealing / priming products like PerfectPrimer.
 Once sealed and primed, the asbestos

 fibers can no longer be released into the air and you can paint or apply epoxy or even install new flooring over the old.
 Sealing asbestos black mastic means that there’s no need to disturb it.
-It’s a much less intensive process.
+It’s a much less intensive process of asbestos encapsulation coating.
 In short, yes, property owners can effectively seal black mastic before moving on with their renovation plan.
+Do you need to seal mastic before installing a wood or vinyl floor?
+Our products at Perfect Primer help in that too.
+Whenever you require sealing a floor, in your office, or at home, you can think about applying adhesives from Perfect Primer.

 PerfectPrimer Seals and Primes Asbestos Black Mastic